 Illinois health insurance

-Who healthy is living in Illinois?
-The state was ranked 30th in the United Health Foundation's 2012 comparison of health status across the 50 states.
-This ranking is unchanged from 2011.
+How healthy is living in Illinois?
+The state was ranked 30th in the United Health Foundation's 2013 comparison of health status across the 50 states.

 For more details see the United Health Foundation’s latest findings on Illinois.